impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

-Here we test the case where the user hasn’t installed any Ruby versions yet, and then we run the `version-name` command.
+Here we test the case where the user hasn't installed any Ruby versions yet, and then we run the `version-name` command.
 We assert that the command was successful and that the default “system” version of Ruby is printed as output.

 Next test: